sharovatov/teamlead/articles/rational_improvement_en.md

 ## Adaptive development process

-By definition, adaptive process is able to change whenever its current state doesn’t fit the changed reality.
+By definition, an adaptive process can change whenever its current state doesn’t fit the changed reality.

 Consider a case where the firm’s work culture is developed to the Kaizen state — where innovations constantly emerge and get implemented — and the team provides rational explanation that regular retrospective meetings are not needed as reflection and adaptation is being done all the time, constantly, without a need to wait for week or two to end.